mchienvt1/Pipeline-MIPS-Processor/README.md

 ### Running the Simulation

-To run the simulation, use the following command in your Verilog simulation environment (e.g., ModelSim, Vivado):
+To run the simulation, use the following command in your Verilog simulation environment.